 Step 1 - Must personal data be processed?

-The first question you must ask yourself is whether it is really necessary to process personal data in the academic work?
+The first question you must ask yourself is whether it is necessary to process personal data in the academic work?
 If you do not process personal data, then the requirements of the General Data Protection Regulation do not apply, which makes the implementation of your work less complicated.

 However, it is important to remember that personal data includes all information that may be linked directly or indirectly to a living person, which means that it is not only information such as name, national registration number, IP number and recorded interviews (even if no names are mentioned) that is personal data.
 The data could also be a combination of less identifiable details that together make it possible to identify an individual.